Aurelien-Gg/Cryo-pip/s3transfer/READme.md

 ## 🔑 Rclone Configuration

 Use a text editor to create a configuration file in your home directory.
-Be sure to replace the S3 server name and the cryptographic key values with the ones sent in the email S3 form DCSR.
+Be sure to replace the S3 server name and the cryptographic key values with the ones sent in the email S3 from DCSR.

 ```bash
 mkdir -p ~/.config/rclone